 CLI Reference

-Hain’s CLI provides full access to vault, context, file, and sync operations from the command line.
+Hain’s CLI provides full access to vault, space, file, and sync operations from the command line.
 Output is designed for both human reading and machine processing.

 Global options